Romans Chapter Fourteen

 Romans 14:4

-Who are you to judge someone else's servant?
-To his own master he stands or falls.
-And he will stand, for the Lord is able to make him stand.
+who are you to pass judgment on someone else's servant?
+It is before his own master that he will stand or fall; and the fact is that he will stand, because the Lord is able to make him stand.

 A servant reports to his master and gives an account of his actions.
-Paul is reminding Christians of that fact and the simple fact is that Jesus Christ is our master.
+Paul is reminding Christians of that fact and the simple fact is that Yeshua Messiah is our master.
 We also see, here, another fact which is that we, who are in Christ, do not lose our salvation.
-Paul makes it abundantly clear that Jesus is sufficient to allow us to stand before a holy God in freedom.
+Paul makes it abundantly clear that Yeshua is sufficient to allow us to stand before a holy God in freedom.
 The fear that Christians have of stumbling and losing their salvation (like all other fears) does not come from God but from the enemy which is the devil.
-Many times, these so-called "super saints" are tools that Satan uses to spread fear to God's people as well as keeping the lost from accepting Jesus Christ.
+Many times, these so-called "super saints" are tools that Satan uses to spread fear to God's people as well as keeping the lost from accepting Yeshua Messiah.

 Romans 14:5